Paving & Repair

-Have you ever wondered how your municipal government selects which streets will be paved or which sidewalks are in need of repair?
+Have you ever wondered how the Halifax Regional Municipality determines which roadways should be paved or resurfaced, or which sidewalks are in need of repair?

-The municipality’s Pavement Management team inspects all roads, sidewalks, and other infrastructure on a two-year cycle to decide which ones need work most urgently.
+The municipality’s Transportation Infrastructure Management team inspects roads and streets on a two-year cycle, and sidewalks and remaining infrastructure on a three-year cycle, to determine which areas require work most urgently.

-View [PDF] maps outlining the 2019/20 Capital Projects for each district:
+View maps outlining the 2020/21 Capital Projects for each district within the municipality:

-View the latest version of the HRM "Redbook" for Municipal Design Guidelines:
+View the latest version of the Municipal Design Guidelines:

 How are projects selected?